hemantrattey/Website/_pages/portfolio.md

   - image_path: assets/images/Diabetes.jpeg
     alt: Hospital Readmission Prediction
     title: Web Search Application for Google Local Data
     text: Patient Readmission Prediction is a data-driven project aimed at improving patient outcomes in hospitals.
 It involves analyzing electronic health records from 130 US hospitals over a decade, covering more than 100,000 patients.
-The dataset, published by [UCI](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008), serves as the foundation for creating a robust data pipeline for cleaning and preprocessing the data.
+The dataset, published by <a href='https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008' style='color: blue;'>UCI</a>, serves as the foundation for creating a robust data pipeline for cleaning and preprocessing the data.
 By using simple yet effective machine learning algorithms like Logistic Regression, Random Forest, and XGBoost, the project achieved promising results with a 72% F1-score, 81% Precision, and 67% Recall.
 This predictive model provides hospitals with insights to better manage patient care and reduce readmission rates.
     url: https://github.com/hr5259/Hospital_Readmission_Classification
     btn_label: Code
     btn_class: btn--primary